 Although the law in this regard is unclear, we treat Noah Investment as being owned by us for United States federal income tax purposes, not only because we control its management decisions but also because we are entitled to substantially all of the economic benefits associated with it, and, as a result, we consolidate the results of Noah Investment's operations in our consolidated, U.S. GAAP financial statements.
-If it were determined, however, that we are not the owner of Noah Investment for United States federal income tax purposes, we may be treated as a PFIC for our taxable year ending on December 31, 2011 and any subsequent taxable years.
+If it were determined, however, that we are not the owner of Noah Investment for United States federal income tax purposes, we may be treated as a PFIC for our taxable year ending on December 31, 2012 and any subsequent taxable years.

 Accordingly, assuming that we are the owner of Noah Investment for United States federal income tax purposes, we believe that we primarily operate an independent wealth management product distribution business in China and do not expect to be a PFIC for the current taxable year.
-Our expectation is based on the value of our ADSs and outstanding ordinary shares during the year and on our use of the cash that we held and generated in the ordinary course of our business throughout the taxable year ending 2011.
-Despite our expectation, there can be no assurance that we will not be a PFIC for 2011 or any subsequent taxable years, as PFIC status is retested each year and depends on the actual facts in such year.
+Our expectation is based on the value of our ADSs and outstanding ordinary shares during the year and on our use of the cash that we held and generated in the ordinary course of our business throughout the taxable year ended 2011.
+Despite our expectation, there can be no assurance that we will not be a PFIC for 2012 or any subsequent taxable years, as PFIC status is retested each year and depends on the actual facts in such year.
 We could be a PFIC, for example, if our market capitalization at any time in the future is lower than projected, or if our business and assets evolve in ways that are different from what we currently anticipate.
 In addition, though we believe that a majority of our assets (by value) and the income derived from such assets do not constitute passive assets and income under the PFIC rules, there is no assurance that the U.S. Internal Revenue Service will agree with us.

 The determination of whether we are a PFIC is made annually.
-Accordingly, it is possible that we may become a PFIC for 2011 or any subsequent taxable year due to changes in our asset or income composition.
+Accordingly, it is possible that we may become a PFIC for 2012 or any subsequent taxable year due to changes in our asset or income composition.
 Because we value our goodwill based on the market value of our equity for these purposes, a decrease in the price of our ADSs may also result in our becoming a PFIC.
-Because PFIC status is a fact-intensive determination made on an annual basis, no assurance can be given that we are not, or will not, become classified as a PFIC.
-Because of uncertainties in the application of the relevant rules (as described above), it is possible that the U.S. Internal Revenue Service may successfully challenge our classification of certain income items and assets as non-passive or our valuation of our tangible and intangible assets, each of which may result in our company becoming classified as a PFIC for 2011 or any subsequent taxable years.
 If we are a PFIC for any taxable year during which you hold our ADSs or ordinary shares, you will become subject to special tax rules discussed below.

-The discussion below under "Dividends" and "Sale or Other Disposition of ADSs or ordinary shares" assumes that we will not be classified as a PFIC for United States federal income tax rules that apply if we are classified as a PFIC for the current taxable year or any subsequent taxable year are discussed below under "Passive Foreign Investment Company Rules."
+The discussion below under "Dividends" and "Sale or Other Disposition of ADSs or Ordinary Shares" assumes that we will not be classified as a PFIC for United States federal income tax purposes.
+The United States federal income tax rules that apply if we are classified as a PFIC for the current taxable year or any subsequent taxable year are discussed below under "Passive Foreign Investment Company Rules."